Antenatal Care During Your Pregnancy

 Fetal Screening Tests

-These are available for parents, especially those in the high-risk group such as increased age and an extensive family medical history.
+Fetal screening tests are available for parents, especially those in the high-risk group such as increased age and an extensive family medical history.
 The majority of structural or chromosomal abnormalities may be detected by fetal screening tests, including chromosomal abnormality, genetic diseases, infections, major structural abnormalities especially those involving the brain and the heart, and growth disorders.

 First Trimester Screening (FTS) at 11-13 weeks of pregnancy